 - Nutmeg to garnish

 In a mug, mix butter, pure Kentucky sorghum, Peychaud’s® Bitters and cinnamon/sugar.
-Add Four Roses Yellow and pour hot water over all ingredients, stirring until fully combined.
+Add Four Roses Bourbon and pour hot water over all ingredients, stirring until fully combined.
 Grate nutmeg to garnish.

 If you could make a cocktail for anyone, who would it be?

 Eddie Vedder, activist and lead singer of Pearl Jam.

 Is there anything you’d like to toast to?

 I’d like to toast to the growing Bourbon industry and all the people worldwide who are falling in love every single day with our local and loved Kentucky spirit.